The Representational Status of Deep Learning Models: Deep Learning and Representational Ambiguity

-Having established that deep learning models are representational, we can now turn to the hard question of how finely-grained they are.
-If DLMs are fine-grained representations of their targets, then, in principle, one can assign an interpretation to a large proportion of the units and weights that comprise the network's hidden layers.
-If, on the other hand, they are highly-idealized, then, in principle, one cannot assign such interpretations.
-However, assigning interpretations to a deep learning model's learned transformations is, \textit{in practice}, notoriously frustrated by opacity \cite{lipton2018mythos,raz2022understanding,rudin2019stop,duede2022instruments}.\\
+Having established that deep learning models are representational$_\text{rel}$, we can now turn to the hard question of the degree to which they are semantically decomposable.
+If DLMs are highly semantically decomposable representations$_\text{rel}$ of their targets, then, in principle, one can assign an interpretation to a large proportion of the units and weights that comprise the network's hidden layers.
+If, on the other hand, they are holistic models, then, in principle, one cannot assign such interpretations.
+However, assigning interpretations to a deep learning model's learned transformations is, \textit{in practice}, notoriously frustrated by opacity \cite{lipton2018mythos,raz2022understanding,rudin2019stop,duede2022instruments,duede2022deep}.

 DLMs are said to be epistemically opaque \cite{humphreys2004extending}.
 This means that, following Humphreys, it is impossible for someone to know all of the factors that are epistemically relevant to the model's behavior.
 The point is perhaps best made by \cite{creel2020transparency}, who identifies three levels of transparency in complex, computational systems: `Algorithmic', `Structural', and `Runtime'.\footnote{See also \cite{zerilli2022explaining} for an account of opacity that turns on notions of intelligibility and fathomability.} DLMs lack algorithmic transparency, as it is impossible to identify the high-level logical rules that govern the learned transformations of inputs to outputs.
-They also lack structural transparency, rendering it unclear whether or how the distribution of weights and parameterization implements the high-level logical rules.\\
+They also lack structural transparency, rendering it unclear whether or how the distribution of weights and parameterization implements the high-level logical rules.